mimsbims/Data-Science-With-R/README.md

 **7. Push** (to push local changes to remote repo) - This failed.
 Support for pw auth. was removed on Aug 13, 2021.
 Auth. failed.

 Fix: I installed **Git Credential Manager (GCM)**.
-I used homebrew in the Terminal, but it may have been easier to download the installation package.
+I used homebrew in the Terminal, but it may have been faster to download the installation package.
 Homebrew took many minutes to upgrade.

 More information about GCM can be found here: [Getting started with Git - Caching credentials](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git)